-This relatively new form of “double speak” is now one of the most widely believed and enforced in those very lands where freedom of speech was fought for almost more than anything else.
-What was once considered one of the foundational freedoms of western society is now being cavalierly tossed out the window with hardly a second thought.
+This relatively new form of “double speak” is enforced in those very lands where freedom of speech was fought for almost more than anything else.
+What was once considered one of the foundational freedoms of western society is now being tossed out the window.

-What else could “free speech” mean except the freedom to say things that could be offensive to someone else?
-Naturally, it has always been understood in places like the United States and other free societies to exclude slander, deceit, shouting “Fire!” in a crowded theater, and the like.
-But it guaranteed the freedom to speak against the ideas and values of others without legal consequences.
+But what else could “free speech” mean except the freedom to say things that could be offensive to someone else?
+Naturally, it has always been understood in places like the United States and other free societies to exclude slander, deceit, shouting “Fire!” in a crowded theater or “Hijack” at an airport or on an airplane.
+But “free speech” guaranteed the freedom to speak against the ideas and values of others without legal consequences.

-Take a look at the situation in America now.
-“Offensive” speech (however that is defined) is increasingly forbidden.
-This is true broadly in daily life, but particularly in our universities, where the freedom to experiment, inquire, and say what is on one’s conscience is supposed to reign supreme.
+Now take a look at the situation in our country as well as some others.
+“Offensive” speech is increasingly forbidden.
+And it should be.
+But the question is, How is that defined?
+We aren’t even sure who defines it.
+This “forbidden speech” is true broadly in daily life, but particularly in our universities, where the freedom to experiment, inquire, and say what is on one’s conscience is supposed to reign supreme.
 But administrators, professors, and even students protest angrily when someone’s speech hurts the feelings of others.
 And if deemed by the current thought-police as “hate speech,” the academic career of a professor is automatically in jeopardy, and in the case of a student there is a clear danger of their being disciplined or expelled.

 Many of us remember a time when even the hint of repression, either verbally or in writing, was met with instant condemnation—by virtually everyone.
 Now, if someone claims offense on any level, or even if there is a potential for offense, woe to that poor wretch who does the offending.

 A few years later, a professor friend of mine reported that in his own California university two male students were in the book store conversing with each other.
 A female student in the next aisle of the store overheard one of them joke with the other, “Well, you know how women are.”
-She immediately reported him to some student tribunal where he was rebuked and sentenced to “sensitivity training.”
+She immediately reported them to some student tribunal where they were rebuked and sentenced to “sensitivity training.”
 Today, such things seem routine as more schools draw up lists of forbidden words and topics.

 I can’t help but think that the way we got ourselves into this mess is that freedom itself as a fundamental value has been lost.
 We seem to have traded it for security and comfort.
 When do we ever hear things like Patrick Henry’s, “Give me liberty or give me death”—one of the mottos of the American Revolution?
 A passion—even obsession—for freedom has always been one of those indispensable marks of American uniqueness.